Our Essential Services

 If you are applying for the visa for the first time, you will need to start the process by submitting everything to the Swedish embassy or consulate in your country of origin.
 The visa cost will be the same as a regular work permit: 2,000 SEK (200 USD).
 The wait time, however, will be about 10–15 months.

 After You Receive Your Self-Employment Visa

-When you receive your self-employment visa, it should be valid for two years unless you stated you needed a shorter duration.
+Your self-employment visa should be valid for two years, unless you stated you needed a shorter duration.
 After the two years, the migration agency will need to verify the following:

 If you are granted a self-employed visa, you may use it to bring your family to Sweden with you.
 They must apply for their own visas and the duration of their stay will be the same as your self-employed permit.

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 Learning how to become a permanent or temporary resident in Sweden differs depending on your country of origin.
 If you are an EU citizen, you have a right of residence and do not need a residence permit.
 However, EU citizens should still register themselves with the Swedish Tax Agency as having moved to Sweden.
 This will enable you to get a personnummer, which you need if you are living in Sweden long-term.

 Fellow Scandinavian citizens—nationals from Norway, Finland, Denmark, and Iceland—do not need a permit of any kind and can come and go as they please, just like during the time of the Vikings.

 Expats arriving from non-EU/EEA countries must have a job in order to live in Sweden.
 As noted earlier, this requires securing a job and work permit before arriving in Sweden.